Bathroom Cleaning

 Using gloves will keep your hands clean and safe while you clean germ-prone areas, and they will also protect your hands from any cleaners you use.

-One of the easiest parts of cleaning your bathroom is getting rid of the junk cluttering your countertop.
+One of the easiest parts of keeping a clean bathroom is getting rid of the junk cluttering your countertop.
 The nearly empty bottles of hand cream and unused mascara tubes only take up space.
 You can also look for anything past its expiration date and toss it in the trash.

 You’ll want to remove all products from shower shelves to get the most thorough clean and use your time wisely.
 Place the towels and rugs in the hallway or laundry room.
 Move products from the countertops and take out the trash can.